awsdocs/amazon-appstream2-developer-guide/doc_source/install-client-configure-settings.md

 ## Install the AppStream 2\.0 Client and USB Driver<a name="run-powershell-script-install-client-usb-driver-silently"></a>

-After you download the AppStream 2\.0 client installation files, run the following PowerShell script on users' computers to install the AppStream 2\.0 client and USB driver silently\.
+After you download the AppStream 2\.0 client installation files, run the following PowerShell script on users' computers to install the AppStream 2\.0 client installation file, AppStreamClient\.exe, and the USB driver silently\.

 **Note**
 To run this script, you must be logged in to the applicable computer with Administrator permissions\.
 You can also run the script remotely under the System account on startup\.